NickBenthem/NickBenthem.github.io/_posts/2020-04-20-connect-aws-emr-to-spark.markdown

 ---

-I'm making this post since this Github page (https://github.com/databricks/spark-redshift) seems to be abandonded by Databricks.
+I'm making this post since this [Databricks redshift Github page](https://github.com/databricks/spark-redshift) seems to be abandonded by Databricks.
 It's pretty good - so if you need details, that's a great place to start.

 To do this, you need drivers for Spark to connect to Redshift.
 Download the following four files: